eyedeekay/mirror/README.md

 This repository is different in that it pulls in source code but it does not treat them as submodules and does not check them into the repository.
-Instead it just pulls in all the updates to all the branches, all the tags, and drops it in a directory on a web server, .git and all.
+Instead it just pulls in all the updates to all the branches, all the tags, and drops it in a directory on a web server, .git and all.echelon.i2p